This recipe was adapted from Ina Garten’s Lemon Cake and is a go-to recipe whenever I feel like having a light & citrusy cake that is not too sweet.

 METHOD:

-- Grate the lemon zest (just the yellow part, we don’t want the white stuff (pith) as that makes it bitter)
+• Grate the lemon zest (just the yellow part, we don’t want the white stuff (pith) as that makes it bitter).
+Reserve one (1) tablespoon of the zest for the glaze.

-- Cut the lemons in halves & extract the juices.
+• Cut one of the lemons in half & extract the juices.
+Reserve one (1) tablespoon of the juice for the glaze.